 There are large numbers of farms in north west Scotland, but these are significantly smaller in terms of the numbers of livestock/area of crops grown than farms elsewhere.
 Sheep farming is the predominant type of farming in the north west and there are also many sheep farms in the south of the country.
 Larger cereal farms are concentrated in the east.
 Beef farming takes place throughout Scotland, but is particularly common in the south west.
 This area also has the bulk of the dairy industry.
 For more information about what we produce in Scotland, click here.

-According to the Scottish Executive’s Environment and Rural Affairs Department, the average net farm income for 2007/08 is estimated to be £40,000.
+According to the Scottish Executive’s Environment and Rural Affairs Department, the average net farm income for 2014 is £23,000 - having halved in four years.

 View from the Top